-I don’t.
-I don’t know how to survive.
-But I do know how to read and ask questions.
+I’m not sure yet, and I’m going to figure it out.
+I do know how to read and ask questions.

 So right now, a week and a half before I get dumped off at Springer Mountain, it’s really easy to fall into a flurry of worry.
 I mean, there are a million things about backpacking that I just don’t know about.
 My family and friends and random people I meet have really reasonable questions that simply send me into a tizzy.
 Today I made the mistake of going into a camping store.
 God.
 Big mistake.
 For a moment I stood in the midst of highly priced goods.
 What kind of stove am I using how much fuel should I bring I need to get a pot and also a spoon and do I have enough insect repellent and bear spray and rope and what if I start chafing I hear your nipples can get all messed up and also your legs and should I get more stuff sacks maybe I need these heavy duty zip lock bags what if something breaks while I’m out there when should I start mail dropping who am I going to get to do that and where am I going to be when it happens – WOAH.
 STOP.
 Pause.
 Rewind.

 Honestly?
 I’m not worried about these things.
 I’m trusting the

 And my strong will.
 And endless ambition.
 And the other people on the trail.